In today's business climate, I find myself asking, “Is it time to change your approach?”

 Entrepreneurial CEOs are used to jumping in and rolling up their sleeves to keep things moving forward to get results.
 That is why I am sure you won’t be surprised to hear that I recently worked with a client who, like many of you, is used to doing whatever it takes to achieve outcomes without thinking much about the how—that’s the nature of many entrepreneurial leaders and CEOs.

 But what happens when that is no longer working and that “do whatever it takes to get it done” attitude may actually be counterproductive?
+When is it time to change your approach?

 Business is complex and what got you to where you are now is not going to work as you move forward and into new stages of business.
 Sure, when it was just you and maybe one other person, that “jump in and do whatever it takes” mentality probably worked great and helped you hit your goals.
 But that won’t work when you have multiple teams and team members.
 You’ll need to change your approach to achieve your goals and business outcomes.